-Students will focus on: Global ecosystems.
-Location of global ecosystems.
-Physical effects on ecosystems.
-Human effects on ecosystems.
-Lesson is planned for 100 minutes but can be split into 2 50 minute lessons.
+Students will focus on: The decline and rise of Shoreditch.
+The decline and rise of London's docks.
+Lesson is planned for 100 minutes but can be split into 2, 50 minute lessons.

 Students will be introduced to 4 figure grid references and learn how to read eastings and northings.
 Cartoon drawing activity to put skills into practice.